 Why didn't I do it sooner?

 I regret not having had my children at least ten years ago.
-In the end, my career (as a Marketing Manager and later Director) could simply not match up to the joy of having kids but I didn't meet my husband until I was 41.
+In the end, my career (as a Marketing Manager and later Director) simply could not match up to the joy of having kids but I didn't meet my husband until I was 41.

 This is the dilemma facing many women.
 Do we put our heart and soul into a career and hope that Mr Right will just come along, by which time we may no longer be fertile or able to carry a child?
 Or do we pursue a partner and children whilst we are still in our most fertile years, hoping that we can resume our education and career when the children are in school?